 Being a nurse can put you face to face with a patient crisis.
 Because of that, it is of the utmost importance that you know how to stay calm in the face of tragedy and stress.
 After all, unhealthy coping practices can lead to nurse fatigue.

 According to Harvard Medical School, the stress response begins in the brain.
 When confronted with a crisis, your eyes and ears send information to the part of your brain that processes emotions.
 The brain then interprets the images and sounds.
 If danger is sensed, a distress signal is sent to the rest of the body in the form of a “fight or flight” reaction.

 This process occurs in a matter of seconds.
 As your body reacts to the stress, your blood pressure, breathing, heart rate, and blood vessels will respond.
 You may experience a burst of energy when this occurs.

-[CHECK OUT all the high-pay, short-term travel nurse jobs from NurseChoice.]
+[CHECK OUT all the high-pay, contract nursing jobs from NurseChoice.]

 5 Ways To Stay Calm During A Crisis

 1. Slow Down